 A. The donation of eggs at our center is completely anonymous unless arranged otherwise.
-The recipient would not know the identity of donor. & after the procedure, donor also would not be informed of the outcome.
+The recipient would not know the identity of the donor. & after the procedure, the donor also would not be informed of the outcome.

 Q. Financial compensation for donor